 A general, science-based curriculum provides the foundation for this 33 credit hour graduate program.
 The curriculum is designed with 6-9 credit hours of electives, allowing the student to focus on his/her specific academic interest within the field.
-Areas of concentration include Exercise Science or Curriculum and Instruction.
 Classroom and laboratory experiences are designed to provide the student with an applied understanding of the scientific basis of exercise/training in different populations.

 The program offers two paths towards a Master’s degree.
 Each includes a minimum of 33 credit hours.

 M.Ed.: (non-thesis) Admission to this track requires scores from either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).

 M.S.: The M.S. requires carrying out an original piece of research resulting in a written thesis.
 Admission to this track requires scores from the GRE.